Code of Silence (1985 film): Critical reception

-The film earned Norris his best reviews to date.
-"I really appreciate the acclaim", he said after the film's release.
-"I've worked hard these last nine years to get critics to look at me in a different light.
+On the acclaim, Norris said "I really appreciate the acclaim, I've worked hard these last nine years to get critics to look at me in a different light.
 They're usually more concerned with things like Passage to India, and they've hit me hard all these years, especially in the beginning.
 I'm really excited, to say the least."

 Year-end lists

 The film is recognized by American Film Institute in these lists: